SRMSE/recruitment_2016/README.md

 #### Task 2: Sentimental Analysis (Binary Classifier)
 ##### Key Points
-- Only positive and negative analysis of sentence.
+- Only positive and negative analysis of a sentence.
 - Testing data and training data is given in this git repo.

 ### Domain4: Linux